All F-1 and J-1 students are responsible for maintaining their immigration status. Briefly, you must follow these regulations:

 - Do not let your I-20 expire.
 Be aware of the program end date listed on your I-20/DS-2019.
 If you need additional time to complete your degree requirement, contact the International Student Advisor BEFORE your program end date.
 It is not possible to extend your I-20 after your program end date has passed.

 - Accept on-campus employment only with permission from the Director of International Programs or the International Student & Scholar Advisor.

 - Accept off-campus employment only if authorized to do so by USCIS (see the employment section for more information)

-- Make certain that all information on the I-20/DS-2019 is current and complete.
-If anything changes (such as your major), or is incorrect, contact the International Student Advisor immediately.
+- Make certain that all information on your I-20/DS-2019 is current and complete.
+If anything changes (such as your major), or is incorrect, contact the International Student & Scholar Advisor immediately.
 Be sure you have a valid Travel Signature (less than one year old) if you plan to leave the US.
 (Please find a safe place for your passport and I-20/DS-2019, since these are your legal identification.
 Obtain a Washington State ID Card, so that you don't have to carry your passport and I-20/DS-2019 with you.)